tezzutezzu/openFrameworks/docs/osx.md

 ---------------------------------------------
 To use openFrameworks with OS X, you need to have Xcode 4+ installed.

+You can download and install Xcode from the App Store.

-After downloading Xcode from the App Store, make sure to install the Xcode Command line tools using the Download tab in the Xcode preferences or typing "xcode-select -install" in your Terminal.
+After the Xcode installation, make sure to install the Xcode command line tools using the Download tab in the Xcode preferences.

+You can also install Xcode command line tools typing "xcode-select -install" in your Terminal.

 <a name="running" />
 Running the examples